 If you want to go back to store-bought options, some brands create specialized chocolate syrups that are made to harden, usually involving the word “shell” in the product title.

 You don’t actually have to freeze it to get the effect, it will just harden after it’s been poured out onto your treat.
-Smuckers has a variety pack of Chocolate, Chocolate Fudge and Caramel topping to help you mix it up at will.
+Smuckers has a variety pack of Chocolate, Chocolate Fudge, Caramel and Unicorn topping to help you mix it up at will.

 If you’d like to make a syrup that hardens over your fruit or ice cream, then you’ll be better of using melting or dipping chocolate than a traditional syrup.
 It’s very simple: